HyperHDG/HyperHDG/Setup.md

 3. Follow the instructions given by the script and select your choice of setup.

 With all these steps done and all tests of `setup.sh` passed, HyperHDG is ready to be used.
+If the last test fails with a linker error, the linker library paths in build/cmake_cython-file may need to be adapted.

 # Docker based setup